Zmoki/talk-webcam-2017/README.md

 Change the voice?
 Or, transform a video stream into ASCII?

-I'll tell you how to work with the webcam in the browser: starting from scratch and applying some crazy stuff in the end.
+I'll tell you how to work with the webcam in browsers: starting from scratch and apply the crazy stuff in the end.

 ## About me